Several times a month, typically on a Thursday evening or a Saturday afternoon, Dharma Rain Zen Center offers introductory workshops on Zen practice.

 Recitation of the Avatamsaka Sutra

-Fumyo and Kakuon lead the ancient, traditional practice of the recitation of the Avatamsaka (Flower Ornament) Sutra.
+Fumyo, Kakuon, and sometimes others lead the ancient, traditional practice of the recitation of the Avatamsaka (Flower Ornament) Sutra.

-We plan to use Cleary’s translation of the Sutra.
+We are using Cleary’s translation of the Sutra.
 Please bring your own copy if you have one.
 There are a limited number of extra copies available for use in the library.

 According to Thomas Cleary, this sutra “is perhaps the richest and most grandiose of all Buddhist sutras, held in high esteem by all schools of Buddhism that are concerned with universal liberation.
 Its incredible wealth of sensory imagery staggers the imagination and exercised an almost mesmeric effect on the mind as it conveys a wide range of teachings through its complex structure, colorful symbolism, and its mnemonic concentration formulae.”